Project Viewer Lite is a tool directed at staff and project stakeholders who need to be informed of aspects of the

 commands without claiming additional screen space or need to follow complicated workflows.

 .xml format, and was gradually extended to handle .mpp files as well.
-Upcoming
+Imported views from MS Project

 Its resemblance to MS Project paves the way to a wealth of widely available applicable

-A unique feature included in Project Viewer Lite is the ability to dynamically switch between languages according
+A feature included in Project Viewer Lite is dynamical switching between languages according

 to a project stakeholder or staff understanding and preference.
-The set of built in user interface languages is growing and
+The set of supported user interface languages

-presently includes English, French (second iteration), German, Russian, Croatian, Serbian and Slovenian.
+presently includes English, French, German, Russian, Croatian, Serbian and Slovenian.